Illucious/Illucious/README.md

 <br clear="both">

-<p align="left">A passionate developer studying B.Tech in NIT Hamirpur who is fascinated by code.<br>I'm currently working on a Banking System project using Django<br>I'm currently learning Machine Learning.</p>
+<p align="left">A passionate developer studying B.Tech in NIT Hamirpur who is fascinated by code.

 ###